2019 Staff Council Representative Elections

 Each representative is required to attend our monthly Staff Council Meeting and participate on one of our four Staff Council Standing Committees.
-The time commitment for both of these responsibilities is approximately 3 hours per month.
-In addition, each representative is also required to distribute information regarding Staff Council business, activities, and communications to their units (generally in the form of distributing materials provided by the Staff Council Office).
-Each representative serves a 3 year term, however, if changes occur in one's personal or professional life that make it difficult to maintain this commitment, one can step down from their position at any time and a new election in the unit will be held.
+In addition, each representative is also required to distribute information (generally provided by the Staff Council Office) regarding Staff Council business, activities, and communications to their units.
+Each representative serves a 3 year term, however, if changes occur in your personal or professional life that make it difficult to maintain this commitment, you can step down from your position at any time and a new election in the unit will be held.
 Elections are staggered and on occasion there are terms that are less than 3 years if you are appointed to fill a midterm vacancy.
 (If you are the only interested staff member in your unit, you may be confirmed without the need for an election.)

 What is the total estimated time commitment for a Staff Council Representative?
-It varies by your participation level.
+It varies with your participation level.
 We estimate that most representatives spend two to four hours a month total on Council activities, including the Staff Council meeting, their committee meeting, reviewing materials, and working on any Staff Council projects.
 Some representatives choose to join more than one committee or to take part in many projects, and these individuals may spend more time.
-But if you choose to attend just the regular Council meeting and your committee meeting (as most representatives do) your commitment will be about two and a half hours per month.
+But if you choose to attend just the regular Council meeting and your committee meeting (as most representatives do), your commitment will be about three hours per month.

 Do I have to use my personal time for Staff Council meetings?
 No. The University's Leave Policy contains a provision for reasonable release time to attend Staff Council meetings and to do Council work.
 You do not have to use personal or vacation time for Council work.
 Your time on Staff Council is considered service to the University.

 What if my position is grant-funded?
-We welcome you on Staff Council, and it is important to have grant-funded areas represented.
+It is important to have grant-funded areas represented on Staff Council.
 Funds are available to reimburse grants up to 3.5% of a grant-funded employee's salary for time spent engaged in Staff Council activities.
 If you are a fully grant-funded employee and win an election for a representative position, the Staff Council Office will work with your unit to address any release time questions or concerns as they relate to your grant funding.

 Staff Council Representative Elections Process and Eligibility

-The regular period for nominations will open in March and will close in April.
-Specific dates will be determined shortly.
-We also accept nominations on a rolling basis for any vacant representative positions (found below).
+Staff Council's regular yearly election takes place in the spring.
+Regular elections concluded on April 6, 2018.
+However, the Council accepts nominations on a rolling basis for any vacant representative positions (found below).
 If you are interested in serving on Staff Council, please download and complete a Staff Council Representative Self-Nomination Form.

-As per Staff Council bylaws, you are qualified to serve as a representative if your record in Human Resource Services shows that you: (a.) are a regular full-time or part-time non-represented employee at the University of Vermont, who is not on probation at the time of election; (b.) whose job is part of the University’s Career/Pay System (including all grant-funded employees); and (c.) you are not employed in the Staff Council Office.
+As per Staff Council bylaws, you are qualified to serve as a representative if your record in Human Resource Services shows the following: (a) you are a regular full-time or part-time non-represented employee at the University of Vermont, who is not on probation at the time of election; (b) your job is part of the University’s Career/Pay System (including all grant-funded employees); and (c) you are not employed in the Staff Council Office.

-- College of Engineering and Mathematical Sciences: 1 Representative, 3 year term
+- College of Arts & Sciences - 1 representative, 1 year term

-- Division of University Relations and Administration: 1 Representative, 3 year term
+- Division of University Relations & Administration - 1 representative from Physical Plant or Custodial, 3 year term

 (If there is currently no vacancy in your unit, consider getting involved with one of the Staff Council Standing Committees instead!)